bernardgut/seafile-docker/README.md

 - No DB: Contains by default SQLite in the container.
 You can however run your own mysql instance such as MariaDB outside of the container, with the config provided.
+- No Custom Config : Simply builds the latest seafile version and it's dependencies and run it inside a docker container.
+Nothing more.

 ## Supported tags and respective `Dockerfile` links